fuzail-pixel/HROne-Backend-Intern-Task/README.md

 1. Test all API endpoints with specified request/response formats
 2. Verify HTTP status codes
 3. Validate data structure and MongoDB operations

+You can also test the API manually using the [interactive documentation](https://hrone-backend-intern-task.onrender.com/docs).

 ## Error Handling
 - Comprehensive error responses with appropriate HTTP status codes